26 April 2022

 - Inspecting and ensuring that fire safety equipment are in good condition – as is required by Australian law to ensure that you are keeping building occupants and the building as safe as possible.
 Failing to pass a regulatory check can mean you face penalties and fines due to non-compliance.

 - According to the Australian Fire Safety Standards and the Fire and Rescue NSW, all fire extinguishers in your commercial building should be inspected and serviced by a professional fire protection company every six months.
-Your checklist on fire safety inspections should also include the fire sprinkler system, as well as crawl spaces and doors.
+Your checklist on fire safety inspection should also include the fire sprinkler system, as well as crawl spaces and doors.

 - Ensuring your fire safety plan is accurate, up to date, and known by all occupants